-The RAD128 has 15 digital outputs, and eight digital inputs.
+The RAG128 has 15 digital outputs, and eight digital inputs.
 Seven of the outputs are on the same pins at the cable terminus as the eight inputs, and are considered to comprise the DI/O port, or Port 0.
 The second eight digital outputs are generally dedicated to the control of sub-multiplexer products such as the LVDT-8, AIM-16, and SSH-0x.
 These second eight outputs are considered the MUX port, or Port 1.
-Port 1 should be constrained to the Non-mux firmware installable from Setup program.
+The use of Port 1 for multiplexer control or as general purpose outputs is determined by firmware installed from the setup program.
+The use of Port 1 by the user should be constrained to the non-multiplexer application.
+When Port 1 is used for multiplexer control, the firmware controls these outputs.

-Concepts: The Point
+Concepts: The Point List

-A Point, as used in the RAD128, is a logical channel number.
-The RAD128 has eight analog inputs.
+A Point, as used in the RAG128, is a logical channel number.
+The RAG128 has eight analog inputs.
 However, using sub-multiplexer boards, each of the inputs might be expanded to 16 separate channels, yielding up to 128 channels total.
 To determine the Point number for any given channel, place the A/D channel number in the upper nibble of a byte, and the MUX channel number in the lower nibble, as follows: